drbrain/meme/README.txt

 == FEATURES/PROBLEMS:

-* Only has a static list of fifteen meme images
+* Only has a static list of sixteen meme images
 * No tests

 == SYNOPSIS: